wildsys/flask-gcp-pubsub/README.md

 Technically, this package can run without Flask, but, historically, it comes to have a quick-win for migrating to GCP Cloud Run using the Pub/Sub system, from an existing project using Flask + Celery.

-This package aims to remove some painful useless tasks by:
+This package aims to remove some painful tasks by:
 - Creating one dedicated topic for each function
-- Creating one dedicated subscription for each function
+- Creating one dedicated reusable subscription for each function

 We **do not recommand** this package for the following cases:
 - You need to reuse your development in a multi-cloud context